 Cedar Rapids 319-393-0585

-It is important to note however that regardless of which option you select, an on-premise solution or a Hosted alternative, the same network requirements discussed above will be required.
-This has a tendency to get lost in discussions regarding Cloud based or Hosted alternatives.
+It is important to note that regardless of which option you select, an on-premise IP solution or a Hosted alternative, the same network requirements discussed above will be required.

 IP Business phone systems